zenite-docs/zenite-docs.github.io/getting_started/migrating.md

 # Migrating to zenite

 You can easily move your existing database to zenite.
+The process involves creating a backup archive, uploading it through zenite web portal and executing the restore process.
 On your existing server, run the following command(s):

 ### MariaDB / MySQL
 ```